-The free edition enables support for frameworks like Android, Swing, and JavaFX.
-It is also versatile in supporting programming languages like Java, Groovy, Kotlin, Scala, Go, Dart, Erlang and Python.
+Enables free support for frameworks like Android, Swing, and JavaFX.
+It is also versatile in supporting programming languages like Java, Groovy, Kotlin, Scala, Go, Dart, Erlang, and Python.

-Also, the IDE is lightweight and brings a few other features like JUnit/TestNG test runners, debugging, code completion, code inspections, code refactoring, maven wizard, Ant, and a visual GUI builder.
+Also, the IDE is lightweight.
+It brings a few other features like JUnit/TestNG test runners, debugging, code completion, code inspections, code refactoring, maven wizard, Ant, and a visual GUI builder.

 IntelliJ Ultimate Edition

-Eclipse is a new age, cross-platform, open source and freely distributed IDE available for enterprise web development.
-It was IBM Software Group in 1998 who conceived of an IDE that could penetrate deep into the competitive IDE space and be a leader.
-And that’s what led to the inception of Eclipse as one of the best Java IDE for web development.
+Eclipse is a new-age, cross-platform, open-source, and freely distributed IDE available for enterprise web development.
+It was IBM Software Group in 1998 that conceived of an IDE that could penetrate deep into the competitive IDE space and be a leader.
+That’s what makes Eclipse one of the best Java IDEs for web development.

-Interestingly, Eclipse is itself an example of best Java applications as it’s mostly written in Java.
+Interestingly, Eclipse is itself an example of the best Java application, as it’s mostly written in Java.
 It was always meant to be a robust, full-featured, commercial-quality platform for developing modern web applications.

-Eclipse has all essential features that an ideal Java IDE should have.
+Eclipse has the following essential features to become an ideal Java IDE.

 - Java 8.0 and 9.0 support

-- Code refactoring, code editing with prompt validation, incremental compilation, cross-referencing, code suggestions.
+- Code refactoring, code editing with prompt validation, incremental compilation, cross-referencing, and code suggestions.

 - Integrated static code analysis